 The touchscreen really shines when it comes to different applications.
 As you can see in this video of me using the parts counting mode with auto-optimization, the STX can even replace a dedicated counting scale:

-12 seconds into the video, the scale displays an entire number block to let me enter the average piece weight or number of samples.
+12 seconds into the video, you can see that the scale displays a numpad to let me enter the average piece weight or number of samples.
 There’s simply no way to achieve this kind of application flexibility and user friendliness without a touchscreen.

 One common complaint about touchscreens is the lack of tactile feedback.
 Fortunately, the most frequently used buttons on any scale, ON/OFF/Zero and Tare, were still kept as physical buttons on the Ohaus Scout STX.

 You also have to consider that the fairly large screen needs a lot of power.
 The Scout STX can be used with four AA batteries, but those won’t last more than a few hours (6 according to Ohaus).
 It’s certainly a good idea to use the included power adapter whenever possible.